MaisonetteWorld/slate/source/index.html.md

-## Processing the checkout payment step with a not yet existing PayPal payment
+## Processing the checkout payment step with an already existing payment

 ### Request